Office Insurance

 If your business offers advice to clients, your insurance might also include professional indemnity insurance.
 If a client brings a legal case against a business, this type of policy will cover any legal fees your defence incurs.
 It may also cover the costs of compensation if required.

-- Think about what specific risks your office needs to be covered for.
+• Think about what specific risks your office needs to be covered.
 Does it contain specialist equipment, or fixtures and fittings?